The Todo Noise Application

 - It can update a parameter (i.e. the frequency of the synths).

-is dedicated to the user in working situation, be it during the creation or the performance of the artwork.
-The application can accept any number of controllers and each of them has access to the following fonctionalities:
+The controller is dedicated to the user in working situation, be it during the creation or the performance of the artwork.
+The application can accept any number of controllers and each of them has access to the following functionalities:

 - It controls global parameters of the application (i.e. mute, master volume).
-These globals parameters must indeed be synchronized across every clients of the application (i.e. player and controller).
+These global parameters must be synchronized among all the clients of the application (i.e. player and controller).

-This minimal set of functionalities should provide you a good overview of several important and recurring patterns of real-time distributed audio applications.
+This minimal set of functionalities should provide a good overview of several important and recurring patterns at stake in real-time distributed audio applications.

 Scaffolding the application